SeldonIO/seldon-prometheus-exporter/README.md

 Go to `http://localhost:8000/metrics` to see metrics.

-Or use WIP helm chart with `make helm-install`
+Or use helm chart with `make helm-install`

 ## Notes